SSWConsulting/SSW.Rules.Content/rules/use-icons-to-not-surprise-users/rule.md

 Create or buy a collection of icons that match your website style.
 The benefit is the ability to have custom and multi-colored icons, that can look exactly like a software logo for example.
 But it's usually not worth the hassle.

 You will add each icon image to your server, and then add the path as background URL in the CSS file.

+❌ UI - Hard to get all icons consistent
+❌ Paid $ (icon collection required if you want them to have a nice and consistent UI)
+❌ Maintenance of needing to upload to server.

 ```css
 a[href$='.pdf']